 3) I have very low maintenance hair

 I never blow dry my hair and rarely ever straighten or curl it (except for blog pictures).
 I’m lucky enough to like the way my hair looks naturally, but mostly I’m just lazy.
-Also, I have never colored my hair and have actually been cutting my own hair for the past four years!
+Also, I have never colored my hair and have actually been cutting my own hair for the past six years!
 After spending too much money on super simple hair cuts, I decided my hairstyle was easy enough to cut on my own.
 Boo-yah, it’s been appointment-free, cost-free haircuts ever since!
 (I will admit though, I’m thinking of coloring my hair for the first time with some subtle balayage!
 What do you think?!
 I’m nervous!)

 4) I love sprinting, but hate running